On Saturday, June 13, the UFC hosted UFC 188: Velasquez vs. Werdum from the Arena Ciudad de Mexico in Mexico City.

 For the full results of the event, click here.

-Above are video highlight of the co-main event between Alvarez and Melendez (courtesy ESPN).
+Above are video highlight of the main event between Werdum and Velasquez (courtesy of UFC).

 Gilbert Melendez vs. Eddie Alvarez